CX & Design, Data & Intelligence March 11, 2021

 Pro tip: Don’t underestimate how diverse a B2B customer base is.
 The more businesses understand the extent of their services and how products flow throughout the distribution chain to end users, the faster the discovery phase will run.
 Before researchers can even begin fieldwork speaking with customers, they need to have a general understanding of the journeys they usually take.
 Streamline this step by prepping information before by working with a UX consultant; jot down the types of people that use products and how their application differs.
 For example, a C-suite at a distributor center will interact with business channels differently than an engineer at a heating and ventilation company.

 #2 Conduct in-depth research

-It’s time to create personas.
-In a D2C setting, personas zero in on the person; their backstory, motivations, behaviours, characteristics, emotional responses, daily routine and so on.
+Next, it’s time to create personas.
+In a D2C setting, personas zero in on the person; their backstory, motivations, behaviors, characteristics, emotional responses, daily routine and so on.
 Whereas in B2B, you map out their professional footprint.
 Outlining their role in decision making, how they fit into the business, touchpoints, and influencers.